cotoami/cotoami-remake/README.md

 3. **Promote a Coto to a Cotonoma**: When a particular Coto becomes central—often because it has many connections (Itos)—you can promote it to a Cotonoma.
 This allows you to dig deeper into that topic, giving it its own timeline and structure.
 4. **Repeat the Process**: Inside the new Cotonoma, you can start the cycle again from step 1.

 Not every Cotonoma needs to be created through this cycle—you can also create a new Cotonoma as a category right from the start if you already have something in mind.
 But if you only do that, your list of Cotonomas will be limited to what you already know or expect.
-By following the cycle above, you’ll discover new and unexpected Cotonomas as your knowledge grows.
+By following the cycle above, you'll discover new and unexpected Cotonomas as your knowledge grows.
 This process of “discovery” is what the knowledge growth cycle is all about.

 ### Repost

 By default, each Coto belongs to the Cotonoma in which it was originally posted.
 But what if you realize that a Coto is also relevant to another Cotonoma?
 One way is to connect it with an Ito from that Cotonoma, indicating a direct relationship.
-However, if the connection isn’t strong enough to justify an Ito, you can use the **Repost** feature to post the Coto again on the timeline of a different Cotonoma.
+However, if the connection isn't strong enough to justify an Ito, you can use the **Repost** feature to post the Coto again on the timeline of a different Cotonoma.
 This allows a single Coto to belong to multiple Cotonomas through reposting.
 The Repost function becomes even more important when working with the networked database environment, which will be described later.

 [screeshot]

 ## Geolocated Cotos

 Cotoami comes with a built-in world map.
 In fact, most of the application size (about 500MB) is taken up by this map data.
-The advantage is that Cotoami never needs to access online map services—you can use it completely offline, and you’ll never have to worry about losing access if an external service is discontinued.
+The advantage is that Cotoami never needs to access online map services—you can use it completely offline, and you'll never have to worry about losing access if an external service is discontinued.

 With this map, you can attach location information to any Coto or search for Cotos that already have geolocation.
 If you attach a photo with embedded GPS data (Exif info) to a Coto, the location will be registered automatically.

 [screeshot]

 Of course, you can also assign a location to a Cotonoma.
 When a Cotonoma has location information, selecting it will automatically show that place on the map.
-Even if the Cotonoma itself doesn’t have a location, Cotoami will automatically display the combined area covered by the locations of any geotagged Cotos it contains.
+Even if the Cotonoma itself doesn't have a location, Cotoami will automatically display the combined area covered by the locations of any geotagged Cotos it contains.

 [screeshot]